bandjay/cluster_explanations/README.md

 Open source contribution to one of (sci-kit learn , pyspark , pycaret) , short paper/blog

 ## Observations:
-* Applying supervised learning on cluster groups with assigned cluster labels can also yields interpretable results but supervised learning is error-prone
+* Applying supervised learning on cluster groups with assigned cluster labels can also yields interpretable results but supervised learning is error-prone.

 ## To-dos: